vidarh/re/README.md

 hardcoded to expect i3wm to open new view processes in new windows

-Undo/Redo is buggy.
+Undo/Redo is buggy (it breaks if the modification deleted lines, at least).
+Needs test cases and a rework.

-Note that the code is horribly ugly and in need of refactoring.
+Note that lots of the code is horribly ugly and in need of refactoring.

 ## Keyboard shortcuts